mori-b/aioconnectors/README.md

 -**is\_server** (boolean) is important to differentiate between server and client
 -**server\_sockaddr** can be configured as a tuple when used as a kwarg, or as a list when used in the json, and is mandatory on both server and client sides.
-You can use an interface name instead of its ip, for example ("eth0", 10673).
+You can use an interface name instead of its ip on server side, for example ("eth0", 10673).
 -**client\_name** is used on client side.
 It is the name that will be associated with this client on server side.
 Auto generated if not supplied in ConnectorManager.
 Mandatory in ConnectorAPI.
 -**client_bind_ip** is optional, specifies the interface to bind your client.
 You can use an interface name or its ip address (string).
 -**use\_ssl** and **ssl_allow_all** are boolean. use_ssl enables encryption as explained previously.
 When ssl_allow_all is disabled, certificates validation is enforced.